 - 1/4 cup plus 2 tablespoons canola oil, divided

 - 1 teaspoon celery seed

 - 1 teaspoon crushed red pepper flakes

 - 1 turkey (12 to 14 pounds)

 - In a large saucepan, saute onions and garlic in 1/4 cup oil until tender.
 Stir in the ketchup, water, syrup, vinegar, molasses, mustard, Worcestershire sauce, celery seed, pepper flakes, 1 teaspoon pepper and ginger.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 30 minutes or until slightly thickened.
 Set aside 1-1/2 cups for serving.

 - Remove giblets from turkey (discard or save for another use).
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Lightly oil the grill rack.
 Prepare grill for indirect heat, using a drip pan.
 Skewer turkey openings; tie drumsticks together.
 Rub remaining oil over skin of turkey.
 Sprinkle salt and remaining pepper over turkey and inside cavity.

 Originally published as Barbecued Turkey in Taste of Home's Holiday & Celebrations Cookbook Annual 2012, p122